gbmhunter/blog/content/electronics/communication-protocols/pci-express-pcie/_index.md

 The built-in Device Manager gives a very brief overview of detected PCI cards.

-{{< img src="screenshot-of-custom-pcie-card-in-device-manager.png" width="341px" caption="A screenshot of Windows Device Manager showing the presence of a custom PCIe card."  >}}
+{{% figure src="screenshot-of-custom-pcie-card-in-device-manager.png" width="341px" caption="A screenshot of Windows Device Manager showing the presence of a custom PCIe card."  %}}

 _RWEverything_ is a great Windows tool that allows you to read and write from any available memory location on the PCIe card (not just the configuration memory, as many other tools provide).

-{{< img src="screenshot-of-custom-pcie-card-in-rw-everything.png" width="883px" caption="A screenshot of the RWEverything software while exploring the memory of a custom PCIe card inserted into a Windows PC."  >}}
+{{% figure src="screenshot-of-custom-pcie-card-in-rw-everything.png" width="883px" caption="A screenshot of the RWEverything software while exploring the memory of a custom PCIe card inserted into a Windows PC."  %}}

 {{% note %}}
 Many browsers and anti-virus software packages will state that RWEverything is a virus/malware.
 Chrome doesn't even let you download the file.
 However, I have used RWEverything many times and not discovered any problems from using the software.
 I suspect that this program is picked up by anti-virus software because it allows low-level read/write access to the systems memory and peripherals.